bitrise-io/devcenter/_articles/en/tips-and-tricks/use-bitrise-yml-from-repository.md

 ---
 {% include message_box.html type="important" title="This workaround is no longer necessary" content="The workaround described in this guide is no longer necessary: Bitrise fully supports storing your app's `bitrise.yml` configuration file in the app's repository.

 Read more about it in our relevant guide: [Managing an app's bitrise.yml configuration](/builds/bitrise-yml-online/).

-If you wish, you can continue using this workaround but there's no advantage to doing so instead of using the supported solution!"%}
+If you wish, you can continue using this workaround but there's no advantage to doing so instead of using the supported solution!" %}

 It is possible to store the build configuration ( that is, your app's `bitrise.yml` file) in your repository.
 The approach has its pros and cons; let's go through how to do it and why you'd want to do it!